Housing Benefit helps you pay your rent if you are on a low income. The amount of Housing Benefit due to you is worked out by looking at:

 The Council has a limited budget available to assist claimants with their housing costs which are not currently being met by existing welfare benefits.
 (Housing Benefit and Universal Credit).
 Awards of Discretionary Housing Payment are intended to be short term and are made at the discretion of the Council.
 This includes both the amount awarded and the period of an award.

-Please note that if your application is being made due to issues relating to being able to afford your fuel costs that these cannot be met via the Discretionary Housing Payment scheme.
+• Please note that if your application is being made due to issues relating to being able to afford your fuel costs that these cannot be met via the Discretionary Housing Payment scheme.
 You may be able to obtain assistance and support from Act of Energy.
-Please use Link - https://www.actonenergy.org.uk/ for further information about what is available.
+Please use the link https://www.actonenergy.org.uk/ for further information about what is available.

-If your application is for cost of living issues including payment for carpets or other white goods then you may be eligible for assistance via the Household Support Fund.
-You can find more details about this scheme via Link - http://www.warwickshire.gov.uk/localwelfarescheme??
+• If your application is for cost of living issues including payment for carpets or other white goods then you may be eligible for assistance via the Household Support Fund.
+You can find more details about this scheme via the link http://www.warwickshire.gov.uk/localwelfarescheme

 You need to complete the form with as much information as possible and failure to do so may result in a delay to your application being dealt with, and in some cases may also mean that you are not given an award.